Skip to content

 • Bandwidth incentives.
 Codex is designed to provide strong incentives that favor durability.
 While incentivizing availability is harder as it is in general not possible to provide proofs for it[14:1] we can still provide an effective, even if weaker, form of incentive by allowing providers to sell bandwidth.
 To that end, we are currently working on mechanisms to enable an efficient bandwidth market in Codex which should complement the storage market.

 • Privacy and encryption.
 Codex will, in the future, encrypt data by default so that SPs cannot ever know what they are storing.
-This should offer protection for both SCs, as it offers more privacy, and SPs, as it offers plausible deniability and protects them from lawsuits for contents they might be hosting.
+This should also offer SCs more privacy.

 • P2P layer.
 We are currently working on optimizing protocols so they scale and perform better.
 This includes improvements in block transfer latency and throughput, more efficient swarms and block discovery mechanism, as well as research into more secure protocols.